 THE PASSION FOR PIZZA

-For most of his life, Chuck Thompson has been in the pizza business.
-When he was a child, his father, Robert, put a bed in the back room of his Columbus, Ohio restaurant, Joseppi's Pizza.
+For most of their life, cousins Chuck Thompson and Brian Baker have been in the pizza business.
+When Chuck was a child, his father, and Brian's Uncle, Robert, put a bed in the back room of his Columbus, Ohio restaurant, Joseppi's Pizza.
 Robert Thompson opened the restaurant in 1969 and taught Chuck how to make a pizza when he was only four years old.

 With all those years of experience behind him, Chuck and his father always planned for him to take over the restaurant, when his father retired, however things happened sooner than anticipated.
-A few years ago, Chuck's father was killed in a motorcycle accident, so although it was earlier than planned, he sold his trucking company and took over the two-store business to carry on his father's legacy.
+In 1998, Chuck's father was killed in a motorcycle accident, so although it was earlier than planned, he sold his trucking company and took over the two-store business to carry on his father's legacy.

 How do you get your name out there as having the best pizza in town?
 Chuck Thompson of Joseppi's Pizza in Columbus, Ohio discovered that the best way isn't through advertising, but through tough competition.